A weekend in Rome including Castel Sant’Angelo, the Colosseum, the Trevi Fountain, dinner recommendations and other travel tips.

 We enjoyed a lovely dinner at That’s Amore, then went for a night-time walk toward the river.
 We took in the beautiful views of Castel Sant’Angelo at night and wandered over to a fun bar called Scholar’s Lounge.

-Our first full day in Rome began with a visit to Castel Sant’Angelo.
+We started our first full day in Rome at the Castel Sant’Angelo.
 If you want to see the coolest parts of this fortress, book a guided tour!

 I paid for a guided night tour during my last weekend in Rome and it was incredible.
-The tour provided the opportunity to walk the Passetto di Borgo (a secret passageway that leads all the way to the Vatican, once used as the Pope’s escape route in case of emergency), a visit to the underground dungeon of the castle and other rooms that are closed off to regular admission.
+The tour provided the opportunity to walk the Passetto di Borgo (a secret passageway that leads all the way to the Vatican, once used as the Pope’s emergency escape route), a visit to the underground dungeon of the castle and other rooms that are closed off to regular admission.
 It was especially cool walking through the castle around midnight — it wasn’t crowded at all and even felt a little spooky at times!

 Note: The Passetto di Borgo is only open for visitors for a limited amount of time each summer.
 Do some research before your trip to see if your dates line up.